-Durham, NC [PP] -- On Monday, Dook University released what may be a first for modern science, a therapeutic cigarette which very well could cure some forms of cancer.
+Durham, NC [PP] -- On Monday, Dook University released what may be a first for modern science, a therapeutic cigarette which could very well cure some forms of cancer.

 Legal analyst, Tom Owen, says that this cigarette could have an impact on smoking laws.
 "Places that ban smoking may be required to allow the use of this prescription cigarette."